BasedLinux/bsd/doc/manual/source/advanced-topics/diff-hook.md

 > build was not deterministic and also a check path does not exist.

 `--check` is only usable if the derivation has been built on the system already.
-If the derivation has not been built Nix will fail with the
+If the derivation has not been built Bsd will fail with the
 error:

-    error: some outputs of '/nix/store/hzi1h60z2qf0nb85iwnpvrai3j2w7rr6-unstable.drv'
+    error: some outputs of '/bsd/store/hzi1h60z2qf0nb85iwnpvrai3j2w7rr6-unstable.drv'
     are not valid, so checking is not possible

 Run the build without `--check`, and then try with `--check` again.